 Don’t Overlook the Signs

-Many pet owners consider scratching, licking or chewing as “just normal Dog Behavior” and fail to take action.
-These are signs that should give you concern, With the right care plus the mental and emotional benefits of companionship explained in the health benefits of dog ownership you can help your dog live a happier, healthier life regardless of the season.
+Many pet owners consider scratching, licking, or chewing as “just normal Dog Behavior” and fail to take action.
+These are signs that should give you concern.
+With the right care, plus the mental and emotional benefits of companionship, as explained in the health benefits of dog ownership you can help your dog live a happier, healthier life regardless of the season.

 EXTRA:

-Pawrpose AI is rethinking pet care – smarter, kinder, and more connected.
+Pawrpose AI is rethinking pet care, making it smarter, kinder, and more connected.
 No more guesswork about your pet’s health, at any age.

 Read more here: Pawrpose AI